Data Privacy & Cookie Policy

 Right to Lodge a Complaint with Your Local Supervisory Authority

-You have a right to lodge a complaint with your local supervisory authority if you have concerns about how we are processing your personal information.
+Under the laws mentioned above, if applicable, you have a right to lodge a complaint with your local supervisory authority if you have concerns about how we are processing your personal information.
 We ask that you please attempt to resolve any issues with us first, although you have a right to contact your supervisory authority at any time.

 If you would like to exercise any of the rights described above, please send us a request at the address or email provided in the Contact Us section below.
 In your message, please indicate the right you would like to exercise and the information that you would like to access, review, correct, or delete.